Bank of England rummages in tool box for new options after Brexit

 NEGATIVE INTEREST RATES

-Rates are only 50 basis points away from zero, and Carney is skeptical about going into negative territory, as the Bank of Japan and the European Central Bank have done.
+Rates are only 50 basis points away from zero, and Carney is sceptical about going into negative territory, as the Bank of Japan and the European Central Bank have done.

 Carney said in June that "if interest rates are too low (or negative), the hit to bank profitability could perversely reduce credit availability or even increase its overall price."